uclnlp/fakenewschallenge/README.md

 ```

 Please note that compatibility of the saved model with newer versions
-of TensorFlow has not been checked.
-Accordingly, please use the TensorFlow
+of `TensorFlow` has not been checked.
+Accordingly, please use the
-version listed above.
+`TensorFlow` version listed above.

 ### Installing

 Other than ensuring the dependencies are in place, no separate
 installation is required.

-Simply execute the `train_pred.py` file once the repository has been
+Simply execute the `pred.py` file once the repository has been
 saved locally.

 ## Reproducing the submission

+The `pred.py` can be run in two different modes: 'load' or 'train'.
+Upon running the `pred.py` file, the user is requested to input
+the desired mode.

-Execution of the `train_pred.py` file entails the following:
+Execution of the `pred.py` file in 'load' mode entails the
+following:

 * The train set will be loaded from `train_stances.csv` and
 `train_bodies.csv` using the corresponding `FNCData` class defined in